nyorain/rvg/README.md

   - [x] selection
   - [ ] some basic shortcuts like ctrl-a (might need ny fixes)
 - [ ] vui: row
+- [ ] probably not a good idea to make widgets use a transform by default. cleaner implementation without?
+And better performance
 - [ ] vui: non-drawing widgets (like row/column) should not create
       transform/scissor objects
 - [ ] vui: don't make windows manage layouting.
 Make them (like panes) manage exactly one embedded widget which may be a layout widget
 	  - [ ] implement real layout-only container widgets
+- [ ] idea: vui::WidgetWrapper: widget container that contains exactly
+      one child widget (but can have additional stuff).
+Automatically handles events and stuff.
+Abstraction over Panel, multiple vui::dat Controllers
 - [ ] work on paddings and margins.
 Should not be hardcoded but depend on font size (or overall scale, something like this)
 - [ ] vui: validate styles passed to widgets (assert valid)